krzemienski/awesome-from-stars/README.md

 * [ndarilek/hacker-resume](https://github.com/ndarilek/hacker-resume): None
 * [sundowndev/hacker-roadmap](https://github.com/sundowndev/hacker-roadmap): A collection of hacking tools, resources and references to practice ethical hacking.
 * [NARKOZ/hacker-scripts](https://github.com/NARKOZ/hacker-scripts): Based on a true story
+* [jaykali/hackerpro](https://github.com/jaykali/hackerpro): All in One Hacking Tool for Linux & Android (Termux).
+Make your linux environment into a Hacking Machine.
+Hackers are welcome in our blog
 * [Hacking-the-Cloud/hackingthe.cloud](https://github.com/Hacking-the-Cloud/hackingthe.cloud): An encyclopedia for offensive and defensive security knowledge in cloud native technologies.
 * [Z4nzu/hackingtool](https://github.com/Z4nzu/hackingtool): ALL IN ONE Hacking Tool For Hackers
 * [twostraws/HackingWithSwift](https://github.com/twostraws/HackingWithSwift): The project source code for Hacking with iOS.